 Though our trip was brief, Audrey and I still made it our mission to see as many sights and attractions as possible around Athens.
 First, we set out to visit temples and ruins steeped in history, but along the way we also discovered that the Greek capital is a city with a pretty cool vibe, lots of art, and great food.

-20 Things to do in Athens
+20 Things to Do in Athens, Greece

 (Greek: Παρθενών – Παρθενώνας)